 This is another lesser-known neighborhood in San Francisco, located just south of the Sunset.
 While the area is mostly residential it is becoming increasingly energetic with a healthy mix of bars and restaurants as well as close proximity to the water and Lake Merced Park.

 Like most of the city’s southern side, the Diamond Heights neighborhood is mostly a residential area.
 Its proximity to hiking in Glen Canyon Park and stunning views, make it a great place to escape the crowds of the inner city.
 The area has a great deal of Victorian architecture, as well as some modern buildings.

 Here is a great little Gem on the less dense, western side of the city.
 Predominately known for its proximity to Lake Merced Park, this neighborhood has a vibrant restaurant and bar scene with a laid-back feel.
 This is a great place to visit to get a feel for how the locals live.

-Bernal Heights is a primarily residential area with a ton of local restaurants cafes and parks.
-This is a cute place to visit to experience the true San Franciscan lifestyle.
-I’ll also be keeping an eye on this area as a potential new hotspot of bars and restaurants.
+Bernal Heights is primarily a residential area with a ton of local restaurants cafes and parks.
+This is a cute place to experience the true San Franciscan lifestyle.
+I’ll be keeping an eye on this area as a potential new hotspot of bars and restaurants.

 Glen Park another primarily residential neighborhood with a smattering of cafes, shops, and lovely views of the city’s hilly topography.